 This dessert can be made in advance and kept in the fridge, nice and chilled, it’s perfect for the summer!
 Just keep the jelly and the fruit compote separate.

-- 3 cups milk (or use unsweetened almond or soy milk)
+3 cups milk (or unsweetened milk substitute like almond or soy milk)

 1 – 1½tsp almond extract (depends how strong you like the flavour)

 3 cups fruit mix of your choice: Papaya, mango, pineapple, grapes, strawberries